KleinMason/midwestern-tech-challenge/README.md

 Currently, the solution consists of these projects:

 1. client - A React application that serves as the front-end for the solution.
-2. server - A Node.js application using Express that serves as the back-end for the solution (**_currently only used to POST the contact form_**).
+2. server - A Node.js application using Express that serves as the back-end for the solution.
-3. database - A MySql database that stores the data for the solution (**_currently only storing contact form information_**).
+3. database - A MySql database that stores the data for the solution.

 ## Getting Started